John Connor: Terminator: The Sarah Connor Chronicles

 Thomas Dekker portrays John Connor in the parallel universe television series Terminator: The Sarah Connor Chronicles.
 He is fifteen years old at the beginning of the series, turning sixteen in the season one finale, and seventeen throughout season two.
 As the series progresses, John struggles with his feelings for the Terminator Cameron.
 John De Vito portrays a young John in the episodes "Queen's Gambit" and "To the Lighthouse".

 Casting and production background

+Thomas Dekker portrayed John Connor in Terminator: The Sarah Connor Chronicles (2008–2009).

 Dekker was cast after Lena Headey secured the role of Sarah Connor.
 Regarding the Terminator films, Dekker says "They are like my favorite films when I was younger.
 So it's very ironic that I'm getting to do this.
 And I know for the younger generation and for myself, John was equally important to me as Sarah was, and I know a lot of the people that I hear from really, really care about John".
 Dekker described his character as "a continuation of Eddie Furlong's character" but "he's in a darker, more mature place now".

 The show tells the story of the Connors in an alternate timeline from Terminator 3: Rise of the Machines.
 It branches off from the shared back story of Terminator 2, and according to consulting producer James Middleton, it was a new "version of T3."